Overview

 Aggregating Trade Orders

-affect our ability to achieve best execution.
+be better handled individually to achieve the best execution.

 REVIEW OF ACCOUNTS